Just because we're conscious

 We know this because nothing else can be created... other than by genetic changes.

-But can't we choose?
-Can't we choose what we do with our lives?
 We are chess computers.
 We can choose the moves we make to achieve the objective(s) we have been given (although even those choices are just a part of the automatic cascade of chemical reactions that began with the big bang).
-But we can't choose our own objectives.
-Because on what values would we choose new objectives?

 It's turtles all the way down.
 And the turtle at the bottom?
 He's standing on the (apparent) randomness of genetic change, almost all of which has been selected by "natural selection".